Plantar fasciitis refers to inflammation of the plantar fascia of the foot. It is a common condition and can be unilateral or bilateral.

 Activity moderation and regular analgesics (typically non-steroid anti-inflammatories) forms the mainstay of management.
 Footwear should be adjusted, providing a shoe with a well-cushioned heel and a sturdy mid-sole (orthotics can provide additional arch support where required).

-Physiotherapy is often useful, especially when the underlying cause is muscle tightness or imbalance, and a stretching programme can be provided – often focusing on calf stretches and passive extension of the toes.
+Physiotherapy is usually indicated, especially when the underlying cause is muscle tightness or imbalance, and a stretching programme can be provided – often focusing on calf stretches and passive extension of the digits.
 Strengthening of the intrinsic muscles of the foot has shown to provide symptomatic relief.

-Corticosteroid injections can be trialed if no improvement to initial conservative management; this can have good temporary effects, but does not always resolve the problem long term.
+Corticosteroid injections may be trialled if no improvement to initial conservative management; this can have good temporary effects, but there is a risk of plantar fascia rupture and fat pad atrophy.

 If this provides no improvement, a plantar fasciotomy can be considered.
 This is an endoscopic procedure whereby part of or all of the fascia is released.
-This has around a 75% success rate in reducing pain, however it can result in some instability of the medial column of the foot.
+This has around a 75% success rate in reducing pain when combined with tarsal tunnel decompression, however it can result in some instability of the medial column of the foot.

 The recovery from plantar fasciitis is generally very good as symptoms usually resolve following conservative management techniques.